 There are two good reasons for the monopolies that government “enjoys” in performing its services, which constitute twenty-one percent of GDP in the U.S., and these affect but transcend economics.

-First, since the raison d’etre of government is justice rather than profit, it must retain a monopoly of power so as to be the final arbiter in its goal of providing justice to meet those needs that citizens cannot meet by their own efforts.
+First, since the raison d’etre of government is justice rather than profit, it must retain a monopoly of power so as to be the final arbiter in its goal of providing justice to meet those needs that citizens cannot meet by their own efforts (see “Justice Is Almost Everything“).
 The consensual scope of such efforts is limited to those needs citizens cannot satisfy for themselves.
 Egalitarians wish to take that duty further, but far now, let us look at those just needs that individuals and families cannot satisfy.
 These fall into two broad categories: those too expansive for any individual to provide such as infrastructure and those that define, discourage, and punish infringements of citizens’ rights whether the threat is foreign aggression or local crime (see “Natural and Political Rights.“).
 It is also eminently possible that government should add to its contributive and retributive duties that of assisting citizens to meet the distributive needs that other citizens might be able to satisfy by their own efforts (see “Economic Justice“).
 Secondly, the issue of its efficiency and desirability in regard to any particular but necessary service is skewed by the simple truth that government is often the provider of last resort in regard to these essential services, performing public functions (like fire protection and other disaster relief) that no private employer would undertake because they could never prove profitable.
 Florida provided another example after hurricanes ravaged the state in 2004.
 Private insurers deserted the state, which was obligated to go into the insurance business to provide needed coverage for homeowners.
 Needless to say, that effort did not turn a profit.

 These two realities put to the lie the claim by some economists that government only transfers rather than creates wealth.
 It provides services citizens cannot provide for themselves, services that meet human needs and that may demand an attention to justice over profit.
 And surely economists must feel comfortable with the paid provision of services, payment in government’s efforts taking the form of taxation.